 Meal times are similar to the US, however dinner is often called “tea” if served early.
 Just to be confusing, lunch may also be called dinner!

-Many pubs now serve food and when you’re ready to order, you’ll look at the menu and order your drink and meal at the bar.
-It will be served to your table.
+When you’re ready to order, look at the menu and you may need to order your drink and meal at the bar to be served to your table.
 When you’re finished, you can often pay your bill at the bar if there’s no wait staff.

 English food can swing the gamut from severely unhealthy all the way to vegan and gluten free!
-If you’re vegetarian you’ll have no problem finding something tasty to eat, unless you happen on a very traditional fish and chip shop.
+If you’re vegetarian you’ll have no problem finding something tasty to eat.
 American fast food has made it’s way to Europe and the waistlines of the natives may never recover.
 If you’ve absolutely got to have your McD burger or Pizza Hut you’ll find it.
 Ditto Indian and Chinese food are widely available for takeaway or takeout.